-The Georgia General Assembly convened on January 11, 2021 and is scheduled to adjourn on March 31, 2021.
-This begins the first year of the two-year (2021-2022) biennium session.
-Retirement bills introduced during previous sessions are no longer valid.
+The Georgia General Assembly convened on January 11, 2021, and adjourned on March 31, 2021.
+This concludes the first of the two-year (2021-2022) biennium session.

 Retirement bills that have a fiscal (monetary) impact can be introduced during the first year and can only be acted on during the second year of the session.
 Therefore, the earliest effective date for a newly introduced fiscal bill would be July 1, 2022.